Skip to main content

 db:studio is the only database script

 @clawboo/db exposes exactly one script: db:studio (drizzle-kit studio, a read-only browser over the dev DB).
 There is no db:migrate and no db:generate; both were removed.
 The reason is the schema model: Clawboo has no migration ladder.
-The schema is created by createDb’s inline CREATE TABLE IF NOT EXISTS DDL; that DDL is the sole schema-creation source for all 27 tables. schema.ts is the Drizzle type layer used for typed queries, never to apply migrations.
-A schema change is a hard reset of the local SQLite file (the database is per-user local state, not a shared server), so there is nothing to generate or migrate.
+The schema is created by ensureSchema’s CREATE TABLE IF NOT EXISTS DDL (packages/db/src/schemaBootstrap.ts); that DDL is the sole schema-creation source for all 28 tables. schema.ts is the Drizzle type layer used for typed queries, never to apply migrations.
+Upgrading an existing file is handled by reconcileSchema, which is derived from that same DDL rather than generated, so there is still nothing to generate or migrate.
 A unit test (schemaSource.test.ts) guards this posture two ways: it builds a real in-memory DB via createDb() and asserts every schema.ts table and its column set matches the live DDL (catching drift between the type layer and the bootstrap), and it asserts the package ships no db:migrate/db:generate scripts, no drizzle entry in files, and no migration-ladder directory on disk. drizzle.config.ts remains only so drizzle-kit studio can find the schema.

 The release gate

 The release path layers two gates on top of the normal build. pnpm assemble produces the CLI bundle; pnpm test:clean-install then simulates npx clawboo on a real machine.
-The clean-install smoke test binds a fake non-Clawboo listener on a nearby port, spawns the bundled CLI in an isolated $HOME with no env pins, and asserts: the CLI’s HTTP-signature port probe skips the fake listener, the SPA renders at /, a deep route falls through to index.html, /api/settings returns Clawboo-shaped JSON, and a bundled MCP stdio bin completes a real JSON-RPC tools/list handshake.
+It does that against a real install, not the repo build: it pnpm packs apps/cli and npm installs the tarball into a throwaway directory under the OS temp dir, so nothing can resolve through the workspace’s node_modules and the published files whitelist plus the published dependency closure are what get tested.
+Against that install it asserts the packaged bin entries exist with their npm shims, that every module the bundles still load is declared / builtin / documented-optional, that the CLI’s HTTP-signature port probe skips a fake non-Clawboo listener on a nearby port, that the SPA renders at / and a deep route falls through to index.html, that /api/settings returns Clawboo-shaped JSON, that the SPA actually boots in headless Chromium rather than merely being served, that an installed MCP stdio bin completes a real JSON-RPC tools/list handshake, that a real POST /api/runtimes/clawboo-native/run drives a board task to done against a local stub provider, and that a SECOND launch against an already-running dashboard reuses it instead of forking a second server.
 It exists because v0.1.1 (Cannot GET /) and v0.1.2 (port-collision Unauthorized) shipped broken; this catches that whole class.
 CI mirrors the gate.
-The ci.yml workflow runs lint, typecheck, test, build, verify-ingest, and smoke-test-bundle as parallel jobs; the bundle smoke test runs on a [ubuntu-latest, windows-latest] matrix (the Windows leg guards spawn/path regressions).
-The publish.yml workflow re-runs verify:ingestbuildassemble-cli.shtest:clean-install before the Changesets publish step, so a broken bundle can’t reach npm even if a PR race let it through.
+The ci.yml workflow runs lint, typecheck, test, build, verify-catalog, smoke-test-bundle, and e2e as parallel jobs; the bundle smoke test runs on a [ubuntu-latest, windows-latest, macos-latest] matrix (the Windows leg guards spawn/path regressions; macOS is a primary user OS), while e2e is Ubuntu-only because Playwright’s webServer command is POSIX shell syntax.
+The publish.yml workflow re-runs verify:catalogbuildlinttypechecktestassemble-cli.shtest:clean-install before the Changesets publish step, so a broken bundle can’t reach npm even if a PR race let it through.
+Every catalog check on the release path is offline by design; the live upstream re-derive lives in verify-ingest.yml. typecheck earns its place there specifically because pnpm build is bundler-only and never runs tsc.

 Testing strategy pointer